Longer-S/UMF-Stomata/README.md

 Official code repository for the paper **"UMF-Stomata: An Unsupervised Multi-Focus Fusion Framework for Microscopic Stomatal Phenotyping"**.

 This project provides the model definition, inference pipeline, pretrained weights, and example image stacks used for multi-focus microscopic stomatal image fusion.
-The local training script is intentionally excluded from the public GitHub version of this repository.

 ## Overview